cristicismas/markdown-to-html/README.md

-# Markdown to HTML convertor and tokenizer
+# Markdown to HTML converter and tokenizer

 This project supports UTF-8 files and tokens, and is able to convert markdown files to html files, within a nice CLI interface.